0mWindyBug/0mWindyBug.github.io/_posts/2024-07-12-RansomGuard.md

 10. The cache manager returns control to the file system driver.
 The user data is now resident in system memory and has not yet been written to storage.
 So when is the data actually transfered to storage ? the Cc's lazy writer is responsible to decrease the window in which the cache is dirty by writing cached data back to storage , it coordinates with the mapped page writer thread of the Mm which is responsible to write dirty mapped pages back to storage whenever a certian threshold is met (there's also the modified page writer which shares similar responsbility , with pagefiles). <br/> The noncached write to storage may be initiated by either of them <br/>
 11. The file system driver completes the original IRP sent to it by the I/O manager and the I/O manager completes the original user write request <br/>

-Why do we care ? it's important to keep caching in mind before we are moving on to designing our file-system filter. <br/>
+It's important to keep caching in mind before making any design decisions in our filter.<br/>

 ## A few words regarding Paging I/O
 Paging I/O is essentially a term used to describe I/O initiated by either the Mm or Cc.
 For paging reads , it means the page is being read via the demand paging mechanism, and rather than the virtual address of a buffer we are given an MDL that describes the newly allocated physical pages , the read is of course non cached as it must be satisifed from storage.<br/>
 For paging writes , it means something within the Virtual Memory System (either Mm or Cc) is requesting that data within the given physical pages will be written back to storage by the file-system driver , much like with a paging read , to flush out dirty pages the O/S builds an MDL to describe the physical pages of the mapping and sends the non-cached, paging write<br/>
-Again , keep these in mind : )
+Again , keep this in mind : )

 ## Ransomware variations
-We have to consider all the variants of the encryption process, as it can happen very differently. <br/>
+When trying to mitigate ransomware , all the variants of the encryption process need to be considered as it can happen very differently.
-The most popular variation is where the files are opened in R/W, read and encrypted in place, closed, and then (optionally) renamed.<br/>
+The most popular variation is where the files are opened in R/W, read and encrypted in place, closed and then (optionally) renamed.<br/>
 Another option is memory mapping the files , from a ransomware prespective not only that it's faster,  it is considered more evasive as the write is initiated by the system process rather than by the ransomware process (tbh anything asynchrnous is harder to deal with from a defensive point of view).
 This trick alone was enough for Maze, LockFile and others to evade some well known security solutions.<br/>
 Yet another way could be creating a copy of the file with the new name , opened for W, the original file is read, its encrypted content is written inside and the original file is deleted.<br/>
 Whilst there are other possiblities , we are going to tackle those 3 as they are (by far) the most commonly implemented by ransomwares in the wild.<br/>

 ## Driver Verifier
-Before starting to write our driver , let's talk about verifier briefly.
+A must mention before starting to work on the driver.
 Driver Verifier can subject Windows drivers to a variety of stresses and tests to find improper behavior.
-You can configure which tests to run, which allows you to put a driver through heavy stress loads and enforce edge cases.<br/>
+You can configure which tests to run, which allows you to put a driver through heavy stress loads and enforce edge cases.
-For a detailed description regarding the various checks avaliable , visit [OSR's post](https://www.osronline.com/article.cfm%5Earticle=325.htm) .<br/>
+For a detailed description regarding the various avaliable checks visit [OSR's post](https://www.osronline.com/article.cfm%5Earticle=325.htm) .<br/>
-Enabling verifier during the development process is extremley important for writing a quality driver and debugging efficiently.<br/>
-Note that when writing a minifilter you should enable it for both your driver and the fltmgr. <br/>
+Enabling verifier during the development process is extremley important to ensure efficient debugging and driver quality , note that when writing a minifilter you should enable it for both your driver and the fltmgr. <br/>

 ## Detecting encryption
 We already mentioned entropy as a measure to identify encryption of data, what we also mentioned is the fact compressed data tends to have high entropy.<br/>